 Once you get past all the touristy musts from Big Ben to Westminster Abbey to Buckingham Palace (which I frankly haven’t even seen yet), you’ll find that London has a lot more than what you think you know.
 From free museums to architecture depicting both quaintness and modernity, to pop up bars and quirky restaurants, London’s evolution continue on the daily.

 A simple walk in any neighborhood will already keep you entertained.
 You don’t even have to go all the way to Notting Hill for a pretty neighborhood, although I can’t deny the charm of its corners.
 Shoreditch is quite a stunner too with its raw street art, funky bars, and vintage boutiques.
 I recently explored Angel where I’m staying at, and I was over the moon with the antique market and cute little shops along Camden Passage.
 There are just too many beautiful corners to see and I’ve yet to explore.
+No matter where in Europe you decide to go, just make sure you include London in your UK bucket list.
 One thing is for sure though, London knows no limit when it comes to beauty.